Ideal for Summer Season

 On this day of your yacht charter, you and your guests will cruise south to Corsica's capital, Ajaccio.

 Ajaccio is a working town full of bustling streets, markets, palm trees, people, fountains, and monuments.
 The locals are welcoming and always eager to point you towards attractions off of the beaten path.
-Ajaccio has a charm and a buzz all of its own; step ashore for dinner or drinks in one of the famil-run restaurants or cafes where you can people watch as the world goes by.
+Ajaccio has a charm and a buzz all of its own; step ashore for dinner or drinks in one of the family-run restaurants or cafes where you can watch as the world goes by.

 Between the ancient cathedral that dates back to 1582, Maison Bonaparte (Napoleon's childhood home), and the Fesch museums, you and your guests will certainly receive an amazing cultural lesson when visiting Ajaccio.

 - Maison Bonaparte Museum